About the program

 How to apply

-- Applications should include a current CV (no more than 3 pages) and cover letter addressing the key selection criteria.
+Applications should include a current CV and cover letter.
+You should also address the key selection criteria.

 For more details or assistance with application submission please email: firstname.lastname@example.org